jstedfast/MailKit/GMailOAuth2.md

 ![Client ID and Secret](https://github.com/jstedfast/MailKit/blob/master/Documentation/media/google-developer-console/client-id-and-secret.png)

-## Authenticating with the OAuth2 Client ID and Secret with Installed App
+## Authenticating a Desktop App with the OAuth2 Client ID and Secret

 Now that you have the **Client ID** and **Client Secret** strings, you'll need to plug those values into your application.